-LIMITATIONS - For snowmobiles used for commercial purposes (including rental operations), ONE (1) YEAR from the date of invoice and/or 50 hours of engine operation whichever comes first (nontransferable).
+LIMITATIONS-For snowmobiles used for commercial purposes (including rental operations), ONE (1) YEAR from the date of invoice (nontransferable).
 THIRTY (30) DAYS from date of sale of snowmobile on the following parts: battery Brake Pads, Spark Plugs, Driving Clutch/Driven Clutch/Strap and Airbox Nylon mesh.